 - Parents and students share a responsibility with the school to insure that the dress of the students is not disruptive to the learning environment. - Clothing must fit appropriately.
-No thin spaghetti strap or see thru clothing is permitted. - Wearing apparel must not interfere with the student's ability to perform assigned activities. - Clothing and hair must be neat and clean. - Shoes must be worn at all times.
-Sandals, and western style boots are not allowed for health and safety concerns. - NO wording or pictures on clothing with reference to gangs, alcohol, drugs, tobacco, sex, nudity, obscene, or suggestive language/gestures. - Parents will be notified concerning individual situations.
+No thin spaghetti strap, see thru or short crop tops clothing is permitted. - Wearing apparel must not interfere with the student's ability to perform assigned activities. - Clothing and hair must be neat and clean. - Shoes must be worn at all times.
+Sandals, and western style boots are not allowed for health and safety concerns. - NO wording or pictures on clothing with reference to gangs, alcohol, drugs, tobacco, sex, nudity, obscene, or suggestive language/gestures. - Parents will be notified concerning individual situations and will be asked to bring a change of clothes and/or shoes.